The CodeFoxSoft Java Apps: Where the Fox Learned to Run

 An Invitation to the Archive

-I invite you to visit the new Java Repository.
+I invite you to visit the new Java Apps.

 Don’t just look at the code.